SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Introduction

-Most recently, vision transformers started to outperform CNNs across a variety of benchmarks, including denoising.
+Most recently, vision transformers started to outperform CNNs across a variety of benchmarks, including supervised denoising.
 SwinIR~\cite{swinir}, based on Swin Transformer~\cite{swin}, achieved state-of-the-art results in JPEG compression artifact reduction.
-Uformer~\cite{wang2022uformer} and Restormer~\cite{zamir2022restormer} concurrently improved the results in camera noise removal.
+Uformer~\cite{wang2022uformer} and Restormer~\cite{zamir2022restormer} concurrently excelled in camera noise removal.
 Evolution of vision transformers closely followed their path in natural language processing~\cite{dosovitskiy2020image}.
-Bao~\etal introduced BERT-style pre-training for image datasets~\cite{bao2021beit}, and He~\etal showed that transformers are able to confidently reconstruct from the context up to 95\% of hidden data in a masked autoencoder fashion~\cite{he2022masked}.
-These results hint that similar performance gains from flexibly accounting for long-range interactions could also benefit denoising models.
+Bao~\etal~\cite{bao2021beit} introduced BERT-style pre-training for image datasets, and He~\etal~\cite{he2022masked} showed that transformers can confidently reconstruct up to 95\% of hidden data in a masked autoencoder fashion.
+These results hint that we could use transformers to design blind-spot self-supervised denoising models.

-In this paper, we propose Swin Transformer-based Image Autoencoder (SwinIA), the first fully transformer-based architecture for self-supervised image denoising.
+In this paper, we propose \textbf{SwinIA} --- Swin Transformer-based Image Autoencoder, the first fully transformer-based architecture for self-supervised image denoising.
 SwinIA does not require any prior knowledge of noise distribution.
 It also does not have access to clean images, either through pre-training or knowledge distillation.
 Neither does it use input masking, auxiliary regularization losses, or multiple forward passes.
 Instead, SwinIA is trained as a plain autoencoder by minimizing the mean squared error (MSE) computed over the full image.
+To our knowledge, it is the first precise implementation of the original BSN idea.
 We rigorously test our SwinIA method on a variety of synthetic and real-world datasets and demonstrate its competitiveness against state-of-the-art self-supervised denoising solutions.